What is a cambelt?

 If there is an issue with the cambelt, your vehicle may not start at all.
 This is because, without the belt, the camshaft will not rotate when the crankshaft turns.

 For obvious reasons, it’s recommended to carry out regular maintenance on your vehicle.
-Your mechanic will often notice wear to the cambelt when taking the car in for servicing.
-If the mechanic does mention replacing the timing belt, it’s best to follow his advice.
+Your mechanic will be able to advise when the belt requires replacement, based on the manufacturer’s guidelines.

 To learn more contact Segensworth Automobiles on 01489 662 000.